Q: What is blue light and is it connected to UV rays and other photo-aging culprits? How does it differ from blue LED light?

 Q: Does blue light damage affect people with certain skin types, tones, or conditions over others?

-Q: Do blue light skincare products really work/what specific skincare ingredients can help reduce the harmful effects of blue light on the skin?
+Q: What specific skincare ingredients can help reduce the harmful effects of blue light on the skin?

 A: Three skincare ingredients that help protect our skin from visible light are:

-Q: What other healthy tech habits do you recommend to avoid blue light damage? (e.g., not squinting, wearing blue light glasses, etc.)
+Q: What other healthy tech habits do you recommend to avoid blue light damage to the skin? (e.g., not squinting, wearing blue light glasses, etc.)

 A: It's wise to limit our screen time each day.
-But since this is not always possible due to work and other obligations, set Apple devices to night shift and purchase a blue light filtering screen for non-Apple devices.
+But since this is not always possible due to work and other obligations, set devices to night shift.